 How Much Longer?
 The length of the sales phase can vary based on how quickly a project sells.
 We remain in the sales phase until we sell about 80% of a building, at which time the bank will finance the construction.

-What We Do: Once we have enough committed purchasers and a building permit, we secure construction financing from the bank.
-The bank asks us for purchase agreements, mortgage approvals for each sale, project appraisals and budgets, and other information to give them confidence that the project is viable.
+What We Do: Once we have enough committed purchasers and a building permit, we secure construction financing from our lender.
+They ask us for purchase agreements, mortgage approvals for each sale, project appraisals and budgets, and other information to give them confidence that the project is viable.

 What You Can Expect: Groundbreaking!
 With financing in hand, it’s time to get building and we’ll be sure to let you know once we’ve got shovels in the ground.
 Of course, the ceremonial shovels are soon replaced with some major machinery.

 How Much Longer?
-It usually takes roughly two years from groundbreaking to occupancy for our typical high-rise buildings of between 18 to 24 storeys.
+It usually takes roughly three years from groundbreaking to occupancy for our typical high-rise buildings of between 18 to 24 storeys.

 What We Do: This is the point that we hand over management of the project to our builder, Deltera.
 We shift our focus to client success and communicating progress of the building to purchasers.